graphql/composite-schemas-spec/spec/Section 2 -- Subgraph.md

 }
 ```

-When an entity resolver returns an interface all implementing types are infered
+When an entity resolver returns an interface all implementing types are inferred
 as entities.

 ```graphql example